thgh/rollup-plugin-serve/README.md

   host: 'localhost',
   port: 10001,

+  // Set to true to keep incrementing the value of port and trying to bind to it,
+  // until a free port is found.
+  autoPort: false,

   // By default server will be served over HTTP (https: false).
 It can optionally be served over HTTPS
   https: {
     key: fs.readFileSync('/path/to/server.key'),